 Banks and investors across all asset classes, including passive asset managers that track major indices, need the best possible information about the risk in companies that deal with environmentally intensive commodities.

-To make these critical decisions, investors need unbiased and objective information about the facts on the ground – and about where and how these companies have made choices that impact financial return.
+To make these critical decisions, financial analysts and investors need unbiased and objective information about the facts on the ground – and about where and how these companies have made choices that impact financial return.
 And they need it from an institution dedicated to dispassionate, credible analysis supported by thorough technical and fundamental analysis of commodity supply chains.